 My son recently started his first year of playing football.
 This is a momentous occasion for any Texas father because football is an obsession in this state.
 Although he was a bit nervous about playing, he quickly became a stand-out player.

-As I watched him run the ball, he reminded me of my favorite Houston Texans player, Arian Foster (best running back in the NFL).
+As I watched him run the ball, he reminded me of Houston Texans player, Arian Foster.
 He was fast and able to shake defenders with some impressive fakes.
 He never backed down from a challenge and always asked the coach to pair him against the best player on the opposing team.

 At the beginning of the season, my wife promised to buy him a slush every time he scored a touchdown and he scored in every game.